Thermoelectric effect: Peltier effect

 where $\Pi_\text{A}$ and $\Pi_\text{B}$ are the Peltier coefficients of conductors A and B, and $I$ is the electric current (from A to B).
 The total heat generated is not determined by the Peltier effect alone, as it may also be influenced by Joule heating and thermal-gradient effects (see below).

 The Peltier coefficients represent how much heat is carried per unit charge.
 Since charge current must be continuous across a junction, the associated heat flow will develop a discontinuity if $\Pi_\text{A}$ and $\Pi_\text{B}$ are different.
 The Peltier effect can be considered as the back-action counterpart to the Seebeck effect (analogous to the back-EMF in magnetic induction): if a simple thermoelectric circuit is closed, then the Seebeck effect will drive a current, which in turn (by the Peltier effect) will always transfer heat from the hot to the cold junction.
 The close relationship between Peltier and Seebeck effects can be seen in the direct connection between their coefficients: $\Pi = T S$ (see below).

 A typical Peltier heat pump involves multiple junctions in series, through which a current is driven.
 Some of the junctions lose heat due to the Peltier effect, while others gain heat.
 Thermoelectric heat pumps exploit this phenomenon, as do thermoelectric cooling devices found in refrigerators.

+Applications

+The Peltier effect can be used to create a heat pump.
+Notably, the Peltier thermoelectric cooler is a refrigerator that is compact and has no circulating fluid or moving parts.
+Such refrigerators are useful in applications where their advantages outweigh the disadvantage of their very low efficiency.

+Other heat pump applications such as dehumidifiers may also use Peltier heat pumps.

+Thermoelectric coolers are trivially reversible, in that they can be used as heaters by simply reversing the current.
+Unlike ordinary resistive electrical heating (Joule heating) that varies with the square of current, the thermoelectric heating effect is linear in current (at least for small currents) but requires a cold sink to replenish with heat energy.
+This rapid reversing heating and cooling effect is used by many modern thermal cyclers, laboratory devices used to amplify DNA by the polymerase chain reaction (PCR).
+PCR requires the cyclic heating and cooling of samples to specified temperatures.
+The inclusion of many thermocouples in a small space enables many samples to be amplified in parallel.

 Thomson effect

-In different materials, the Seebeck coefficient is not constant in temperature, and so a spatial gradient in temperature can result in a gradient in the Seebeck coefficient.
+For certain materials, the Seebeck coefficient is not constant in temperature, and so a spatial gradient in temperature can result in a gradient in the Seebeck coefficient.
 If a current is driven through this gradient, then a continuous version of the Peltier effect will occur.
 This Thomson effect was predicted and later observed in 1851 by Lord Kelvin (William Thomson).
 It describes the heating or cooling of a current-carrying conductor with a temperature gradient.